-The Executive Principal, where appropriate, has delegated financial management responsibilities to the Finance Director, and responsibilities are further delegated to specific budget holders who are each responsible for managing their own departments within the constraints of their allocated budgets.
+The Co-Principals, where appropriate, have delegated financial management responsibilities to the Finance Director, and responsibilities are further delegated to specific budget holders who are each responsible for managing their own departments within the constraints of their allocated budgets.
 A system of financial controls is in place to manage this process.

-The Executive Principal of Bexhill Academy manages the academy within the Trust on a daily basis supported by a Senior Leadership Team (SLT).
-The Executive Principal and their SLT meet frequently to discuss emerging matters and develop strategies for future development.
-Each member of the SLT has specific responsibilities to assist the Executive Principal to manage certain aspects of the academy with the Trust.
+The Co-Principals of Bexhill Academy manage the academy within the Trust on a daily basis supported by a Senior Leadership Team (SLT).
+The Co-Principals and their SLT meet frequently to discuss emerging matters and develop strategies for future development.
+Each member of the SLT has specific responsibilities to assist the Co-Principals to manage certain aspects of the academy with the Trust.